Palestine Action hunger strikers near death ‘intent’ on continuing protests

 Muraisi is “wasting away”, Smith said, adding that her muscle spasms as well as Ahmed’s hearing loss could signal neurological issues.
 Chiaramello’s diabetic state is likely worsening and could cause long-term damage, he said.

 “The trajectory that they are on at the moment can only end in one way, which is progressive decline and eventually death,” he told Al Jazeera.
-“The organs can hold out for quite some time, particularly in young healthy individuals, and then they can collapse very quickly,”
+“The organs can hold out for quite some time, particularly in young healthy individuals, and then they can collapse very quickly.”

 Hundreds of doctors have called on the UK government to increase the frequency of medical observations of the hunger strikers.